 Shelf life & nutrients – Not only is the shelf life of cold-pressed juice longer than centrifugal juice, but you also get more nutrients from cold-pressed juice.
 Because there in minimal heat applied during the extraction process, valuable enzymes and vitamins are retained that are not as present in centrifugal juices.

 Texture – Due to the differences in procedures, the texture from centrifugal juice will be much more pulpy and inconsistent compared to cold-pressed juice.
 Cold-pressed juice will have a more crisp, clean and consistent flavor profile.

 Yield – Cold-pressed juicing can extract 20 – 30 percent more juice from the same fruits and veggies.
 This is great in minimizing waste.

-You can now find fresh cold-pressed juices at the store!
+We are beyond excited to start making and selling cold-pressed juices in house for you!
 Make sure to stop by and ask about them: and leave a comment to let us know what you think of them!